-The amendments define that accounting estimates are monetary amounts in financial statements that are subject to measurement uncertainty.
+The Company has applied the amendments since January 1, 2023, which defines accounting estimates as monetary amounts in financial statements that are subject to measurement uncertainty.
 In applying accounting policies, The Company may be required to measure items at monetary amounts that cannot be observed directly and must instead be estimated.
 In such a case, The Company uses measurement techniques and inputs to develop accounting estimates to achieve the objective.
 The effects on an accounting estimate of a change in a measurement technique or a change in an input are changes in accounting estimates unless they result from the correction of prior period errors.